Jokic, Murray push Nuggets to 120-112 win over Suns in 2 OTs - WHIZ News

-PHOENIX (AP) — Nikola Jokic had 29 points and 22 rebounds, Jamal Murray hit a difficult 3-pointer to force overtime and the Denver Nuggets outlasted the Phoenix Suns 120-112 in two overtimes Saturday night.
+Murray’s difficult, off-balance 3-pointer at the end of regulation forced overtime and Denver outlasted Phoenix 120-112 in two overtimes.
+Nikola Jokic scored 29 points and grabbed 22 rebounds while Murray added 26 points.

+“This felt like a playoff game,” Denver coach Michael Malone said.
+“Playing the same team, starters playing in double OT, you ask a lot of your starters and they deliver.”

-It was the second straight night the teams played extra basketball.
-The Nuggets won 130-126 in a single overtime Friday after rallying from a 14-point halftime deficit.
+It was the second straight impressive win for the Nuggets, who have won eight of their past 11 games.
+Denver won 130-126 in a single overtime Friday after rallying from a 14-point halftime deficit.

-Murray hit an off-balance 3-pointer with Deandre Ayton in his face as time expired in regulation.
-Phoenix’s Jae Crowder responded with a 3-pointer with 0.7 seconds left in the first overtime.
+Murray hit his while falling out of bounds with Deandre Ayton in his face as time expired in regulation.
+Phoenix’s Jae Crowder responded with a 3-pointer with 0.7 seconds left in the first overtime to send the game deeper into the night.

 By comparison, the final minutes were boring.
 The Nuggets scored the first five points of the second overtime and never trailed.